Twna-Jane/Load-Balancer-Distributed-System/README.md

 ### A-4: Modifying the Hash Functions
 - The hash ring functions were modified and results gathered, based on the change.
 - These were the new hash functions (defined arbitrarily) for the requests and servers that were used:
-  - Request Hash Function: $\quad H(i) = (3 \cdot i) \mod S$
+  - Request Hash Function: $\quad H(i) = (3 \cdot i^2 + 5) \mod S$
   - Server Hash Function: $\quad \phi(i, j) = (i^2 + 4 \cdot j) \mod S$

-Based on the results gathered, server 3 now handled more request traffic than the other servers, based on these new functions.
-Request distribution is still similar as it was before,with the only difference being the server handling the most requests.
+Based on the results gathered, server 1 now handled more request traffic than the other servers, based on these new functions.
+Request distribution is still similar as it was before, with the only difference being the server handling the most requests.